Principal Bundles and Gauge Theories

 \subsection{Parallel Transport}

-As has been said, there are many different (more or less) equivalent definitions of connections.
+As noted above, there are many different (more or less) equivalent definitions of connections.
 I find one approach to be particularly intuitive, much more so than the one I have taken so far.
 It can be argued that a connection should be viewed as a rule that identifies fibres of a fibre bundle along paths in the base space $M$.
 This identification is called \emph{parallel transport} .

 I will show how to derive a rule for parallel transport from our definition of a connection.
 Moreover, it can be shown that the connection can be recovered from its parallel transport.
 (See \cite{dumcon}.)
 Apart from being a very intuitive approach to connections and being a very practical tool in, say, general relativity, this definition generalises well to higher categorical analogues of fibre bundles (which appear in higher gauge theory).
 (See \cite{schpar}.)